Graphenehandstoken/GrapheneHandsContract/README.md

 ## Token Concept
-The token will have two phases.
+The token will have three phases.
 The first phase will be managed entirely by the development team.
 The second phase will rely on the communitity for self management.
 Phase 1 is necessary while the number of holders is low and adoption is increasing.
 To guarantee long term success, the development team will initially manage the fees and structure associated with the currency.
-Once the initial phase is over or stability and ubiquity of the token is achieved, control will be released to the world.
+Once the initial phase is over or stability and ubiquity of the token is achieved, control will be released to the world during Phase 2.
+Phase 3 is where change starts to happen through what we are calling "Project Agora".

 ### Phase 1: Development Team Token Management Approach
 Graphene Hands is an entirely new kind of token that initially takes advantage of the predictable nature of liquidity pools and cryptocurrency markets.
 Trading crypto is unlike traditional investing as the price of the token is not based on what the buyers and sellers are willing to pay.
 It is entirely based on the ratio of the trading pair in the liquidity pool.
 The price is set via a simple x*y=k equation which allows entry and exit of your position at predictable price levels.
 As can be seen in the below table, as the liquidity pool grows, the price impact of selling .2 BNB diminishes.